gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 A common approach that is not recommended is to plot the forecast variable against a particular predictor and if there is no noticeable relationship, drop that predictor from the model.
 This is invalid because it is not always possible to see the relationship from a scatterplot, especially when the effects of other predictors have not been accounted.

+Another common approach which is also invalid is to do a multiple linear regression on all of the predictor and disregard all variables whose p-values are greater than 0.05.
+To start with, statistical significance does not always indicate predictive value.
+Even if forecasting is not the goal, this is not a good strategy because p-values can be misleading when two or more predictors are correlated with each other.